 The multilateral framework based on the GATT/WTO and IMF systems has sustained the world economy since World War II.
 In both developed and developing countries, the amount of trade covered by regional trade agreements (RTAs) has increased and expanded since the 1990s.
-Today, regional trade within regionally integrated areas accounts for a considerable share of world trade (see Figures II-16-1 and II-16-2).
-In the European Union, 63.3% of the gross value of exports from EU member states is to other EU member states; 63.6% of the gross value of their imports is from other EU member states.
-A similar situation exists with regard to NAFTA, with 50.2% of the gross value of their exports going to other NAFTA member countries.
+Today, regional trade within regionally integrated areas accounts for a considerable share of world trade (see Figure II-16-1).